Actindo-AG/Documentation/Adyen/Integration/02_ManageAdyenSettings.md

 5. Click the [Save changes] button.

-6. Enable the standard webhook and test your configuration.
+6. Enable the standard webhook and test your configuration after you have saved the notification user and password in Actindo.

 ## Define synchronous or asynchronous processing